 The new criteria for Membership, documented in the Constitution, is intended to update and broaden the company's membership, with the aim of ensuring that membership continues to grow Standards Australia's relevance and reach, and reflect a modern Australia.

 A new Membership Board Committee has been established to assist the Board in considering applications for Membership of the company.
-The Board will be calling for Member representatives to be nominated for election to the Membership Committee.
-Once constituted, the Membership Committee will meet and one of the early items it will consider is the form for making an application for Membership of the company.
+The Committee will be meeting in August 2021 and one of the early items it will consider is the form for making an application for Membership of the company.

 In the meantime, queries regarding becoming a Member of Standards Australia should be directed to our Company Secretary, firstname.lastname@example.org

 As Australia's peak Standards body, the Board places a high priority on corporate governance.

 The governing body of our organisation, the Board provides oversight within the framework of relevant legislation (including the Corporations Act and Australian Charities and Not-for-profits Commission Act), the Constitution and the Board Charter.